arcward/gokv/README.md

   }
 ```

-Note: `version` is incremented whenever the value of a key is updated.
-If
+Note: `version` is incremented whenever the value of a key is updated, based
-`--hash-algorithm` is specified (ex: `--hash-algorithm=MD5`), then the hash
-of the value will be used to determine whether or not to increment the version.
-If values aren't hashed, then the version will be incremented whether or not
-the new value is different from the old value.
+on the hash of the value.

 Lock `foo`, fail to update its value, then unlock and delete `foo`: